flytbase/flytdocs/source/docs/FlytConsole/FlytConsole.rst

 Connect the Throttle, Roll, Pitch and Yaw to the respective RC channels.
 Also, set the Threshold for two way manual override and three way RC mode switches and their channels.

-Once you click on Start you are told to lower the throttle switch all the way down and reset all the transmitter trims to center.
-After this click on Next.
+Once you click on **Start** you are told to lower the throttle switch all the way down and reset all the transmitter trims to center.
+After this click on **Next**.

 Following is a list of pin positions for the next few steps: